anancap/cryptocurrencies/README.md

 19\.
 Some ancaps advocate for political action in the context of a political democracy (e.g. to retard the growth of government or fight to take back some freedoms); participating in majoritarian cryptocurrencies will be similar.

 20\.
 One counter-argument would be to hope for a cryptocurrency to never become mainstream successful and to achieve an equilibrium where the maintainers of the cryptocurrency have no incentive to manipulate it.
-In this case, it likely becomes a black market currency that is potentially useful for laundering money.
+In this case, it essentially becomes a black market currency that is potentially useful for laundering money.
 This is an individual approach, but wouldn't achieve stated grandiose, society-changing goals of many ancap advocates, and isn't very different than other money laundering techniques (e.g. art), and might be more risky.

 21\.
 One alternative might be private-property ledgers which are not subject to the majoritarian requirement.
 A healthy, competitive market of private-property ledger cryptocurrencies is likely what would exist in an ancap world; however, in today's world, it is unlikely to work due to governments' comprehensive and coordinated control of underlying physical land (see point 10).